imayanksrivastava/channelmsnews/README.md

-# Channel MS NEWS - A News Aggregator

-![Render Clock Demo](demo/demo.gif)

 Channel MS News is a News aggregator web application built on the News information from CurrentAPI.
 It is a developer edition and is not being used for any commercial activities.
 The application has been built for my Final project submission at IronHack for the FullStack Web Development Program.

+![Render Clock Demo](demo/demo.gif)

 Channel MS News is a FullStack application built using MERN (MongoDB, Express, ReactJS, NodeJS) Stack.
 The application brings news from the 100K plus sources for most of the countries in the world.
 The application has been built using the free developer edition of the CurrentsAPI.